Anderson Cooper Talks About Donald Trump’s Travel Ban Court Loss

 “It’s a political decision and we will see them in court, and I look forward to doing it, ” Trump can be heard telling reporters before adding that he thinks we have a major security issue that puts our country at risk.

-Cooper than turned the discussion over to CNN Justice Correspondent Pamela Brown, who said that this was a huge setback for Trump, and that the multiple page decision said that the government failed to prove why this travel ban was necessary.
+Cooper than turned the discussion over to CNN Justice Correspondent Pamela Brown, who said that this was a huge setback for Trump, and that the multiple-page decision said that the government failed to prove why this travel ban was necessary.

 “The government has pointed to no evidence that any alien from any of the countries named in the order has perpetrated a terrorist attack in the United States,” part of the decision read.